 The risk of having a hernia is higher among women who have multiple C-sections.
 According to a 2014 study, having two C-sections makes a hernia three times more likely, while having five C-sections increases the risk sixfold.

-A hernia can occur any time after the C-section, but it is more likely in the 3 years after surgery.
+A hernia can occur any time after the C-section, but it is more likely in the

 People who have a history of abdominal hernias may be more likely to experience a hernia after having a C-section, as there may be an existing weakness in the abdominal wall.
 However, because hernias are rare, no recent research has shown a direct link between previous hernias and the likelihood of an additional one.